The Challenges of Trans Public Policy in Argentina and Germany

 Yarfitz, Mir.
 2023.
 “La Bella Otero’s Overdetermined Anality: Tales of Sexual Inversion in Early Twentieth-Century Buenos Aires.”
 Journal of Latin American Cultural Studies, forthcoming.

 This text is built around the transcription of a conversation between Alba Rueda and Nyke Slawik that took place at the University of Cologne, Germany, on 1 July 2022.
 The dialogue was entitled: “Can Germany Learn from the Argentinian Gender Identity Law?”
-We are thankful to the Marie Skłodowska-Curie Actions project grant number 886496, and Competence Area IV: Cultures and Societies in Transition at the Global South Studies Center at the University of Cologne for making this event possible. ↩︎
+We are thankful to the Global South Studies Center at the University of Cologne for making this event possible.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie-Sklodowka Curie grant number 886496. ↩︎

 In 2021, the Argentinian parliament passed the law “for the promotion of formal employment for travestis, transsexual, and transgender people.”
 The legislation provides for a 1% employment quota in the civil service, tax relief for private companies hiring trans people, and training to reduce trans unemployment.
 Also in 2021, Argentinian President Alberto Fernandéz signed an executive order recognizing nonbinary identification documents and passports with an “X” gender marker. ↩︎